gszecsenyi/odi-groovy-sdk-prj/README.md

 The main-class set to `org.odideveloper.OdiConfigRunner` via manifest.

 ###### ODI environments
 The code supports different environments like `dev, test, prod`.
-Update the properties under `src/main/resources/config` to suit your need.
+Update the properties under `src/main/resources/config` to suit.